shahramk/nr-dotnet-framework-buildpack/README.md

-# HWC Buildpack for New Relic Agent
+# HWC Buildpack modified with New Relic Agent Install
 This buildpack modified the hwc_buildpack to add instructions to download and install New Relic agent.

 ## How to Install the Buildpack
-* Open nr-hwc-buildpack-v2.3.16nr2.tgz in a separate folder
+* Open nr-hwc-buildpack-v2.3.16nr4.tgz in a separate folder

 * Create Buildpack in PCF using 'cf create-buildpack'.
 Run the following command: